MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | `Sharp` | A high-frequency vibration with a quick onset and quick decay.
 Ideal for rapid alerts or precision interactions. |
 | `Coarse` | A moderate vibration with a slightly longer duration, striking a balance between sharp and soft.
 Ideal for interactions that need to feel distinct without being abrupt. |
 | `Soft` | A low-frequency, smooth vibration that builds and fades gradually, creating a more diffuse, gentle sensation.
 Ideal for subtle cues or immersive environmental effects. |

+## Aim Assist

+<mark>TODO</mark>

+setAimAssistTarget(target: Player | Entity | Vec3, options?: AimAssistOptions): void;
+clearAimAssistTarget(): void;

+type AimAssistOptions = {
+    /**
+     * The intensity of the pulling force towards
+     * the Aim Assist target, in degrees of camera rotation per second.
+The default
+     * value is 10.
+     */
+    assistanceStrength?: number;
+    /**
+     * The size of the target used to determine whether the
+     * assistance forces apply, in meters.
+A bigger target causes the
+     * assistance to apply when the aiming reticle (center of the screen) is
+     * farther away from the center of the target.
+The default value is 4.
+     */
+    targetSize?: number;
+    /**
+     * The duration in seconds after which the aim assistance stops being
+     * applied when no input is received.
+0 = infinite.
+The
+     * default value is 1.
+     */
+    noInputGracePeriod?: number;
+};

 ## Throwing